 NASA funded Dr. Edwards' research for three years.
 In 2005, however, it only awarded $28 million dollars to companies researching the space elevator.
 Although it's still very interested in the project, for now it would prefer to sit back and wait for more concrete developments.

-For lots more information on space elevators and related topics, check out the links on the next page.
+For lots more information on space elevators and related topics, check out the links below.